 Neck Stability & Lumber Selection

-Personally, unless I had a guitar tech to deal with it, I wouldn't be inclined to do this with the majority of guitars out there, for one specific reason - neck stability.
-Most guitar necks that exist today are made of lumber species with sub-par dimensional stability (sorry Maple).
+Obviously that's about as extreme a shift as you could conjure up, but the majority of guitar necks ever built would struggle with this transition for one specific reason - neck stability.
+Many guitar necks are made of lumber with sub-par dimensional stability, although this is improving in recent years.
 Usually this choice is made for financial reasons, material availability reasons, or just plain dogma.
 When choosing neck lumber, dimensional stability is the primary factor I consider, followed by sustainability, followed by affordability.

 Its not difficult to find a dimensional stability chart like this one online.
-Its also not difficult to see that Maple is pretty far down the list, in fact it's well below softwoods like Pine and Fir!
-Would you want a guitar neck made of a pine 2x4?
-If not, you probably don't want one made of Maple either.
-Lets start with the most dimensionally stable and move down:
+Its also not difficult to see that the most common neck material (Maple) is pretty far down the list, in fact it's well below softwoods like Pine and Fir!
+Luckily for maple, if you cut it right (quartersawn) and season it right, it's still a very stable choice, which is why it's currently at the top of my list.

-Roasted (Torrefied) Maple - I've straight up thrown this stuff in a bucket of water and pulled it out a week later to find virtually no change.
+Quartersawn Roasted (Torrefied) Maple - Quartersawn lumber is best for guitar necks for a variety of reasons (although not a hard requirement depending on other factors), and maple is about the only species you can reliably acquire cut this way.
+I've straight up thrown this stuff in a bucket of water and pulled it out a week later to find virtually no change.
 Anecdotally, the hype appears to be legit, and while this wasn't always the case, I'm a big fan of roasted maple in 2023, which is why I bumped it to the top of this list.
-Here's why:
+Here's the evidence:

 Bill's guitar was delivered in late July.
-He sent me that message in late September.
+He sent me that message 2 months later in late September.
 Oh, by the way, he lives in an area of Hawaii where the average humidity is 78%.
 I built his guitar in Denver where the average humidity is 37%.
+I'd have to build in the middle of the desert to create a more dramatic environmental shift.

 Mesquite - its nearly impossible to find pieces of mesquite that are clear enough (free of knots, cracks, and other natural defects) to build necks with.
 I got lucky and found some through a friend.
 So far, only about 25% of the blanks end up suitable for building necks, but I think I can improve on this rate via hand selection and make Mesquite a truly viable option.
 It looks great, feels great, and some even has bright yellow streaking in it.